St. Louis Blues: Team captains

-Hall of Famers
+Hall of Fame

-The St. Louis Blues presently acknowledge an affiliation with a number of inductees to the Hockey Hall of Fame.
-Inductees affiliated with the Blues include 24 former players (six of whom earned their credentials primarily with the Blues) and seven builders of the sport.
-The seven individuals recognized as builders by the Hall of Fame includes former Blues executives, general managers, head coaches, and owners.
+The St. Louis Blues acknowledge an affiliation with a number of inductees to the Hockey Hall of Fame, including 26 former players and seven builders of the sport.
+The seven individuals recognized as builders by the Hall of Fame include former Blues executives, general managers, head coaches, and owners.
 In addition to players and builders, the team recognizes an affiliation with two broadcasters who were awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.
 Dan Kelly, the Blues' radio play-by-play announcer, was awarded the first Blues broadcaster to receive the award in 1989.
 John Davidson, received the award in 2009 for his contributions in television broadcasting.